cityofaustin/digital-services-style-guide/_words/writing-service-pages.md

 "Type your street address in the box below.
 If you live in a multi-family home, like a duplex or fourplex, do not include your unit number."

-This step, gives a clear, single action a user must take, starts with a verb, and includes clarifications that are necessary for a user to effectively complete the step.
+This step gives a clear, single action a user must take, starts with a verb, and includes clarifications that are necessary for a user to effectively complete the step.

 A service page may include 2-10 steps.
 If a service require more than 10 steps, consider creating a process page instead.